 Some employers, however, are forward-thinking and rated technology and software knowledge in the top three of their priority areas when recruiting graduates.
 However, with a smaller number of employers anticipating hiring graduates and Naval Architects evident lack of confidence in this area, we predict storms ahead.

 A staggering 80% of candidates confirmed they would relocate globally for the right role.
 However, although globally mobile, candidates are unlikely to apply for roles that they feel are outside their comfort zone.
 In particular, with regards to the company type, they would like to work for.
 We found that candidates have a tendency to look at prospective employers who are of a similar company type to their main experience.

 In a sector where academic credentials are high, we were delighted that although our respondents were highly educated, they chose training and development as their primary need.
 This was rated higher than salary, career progression, work-life balance and company culture.
 It was refreshing to see that Naval Architects wanted to develop their knowledge.

-Established in 1999, Faststream are specialist recruiters in the Maritime, Shipping and Offshore sectors, with over 130 employees operating from three key maritime locations in the UK, Singapore and North America.
+Established in 1999, Faststream is a global people specialist recruiter in the Maritime, Shipping and Offshore sectors, with over 100 employees operating from three key maritime locations in the UK, Singapore and North America.
 We source hard to find talent for clients across the globe and offer services including permanent recruitment, contract and interim recruitment, payroll services , executive search, benchmarking and salary surveys.